mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_asyncio.rst

 Python's :code:`asyncio`
 ========================

-There are two main ways to interact with :code:`async` code, the first being by :code:`await`ing the results or by handling those results through :code:`callback`s.
+There are two main ways to interact with :code:`async` code, the first being by :code:`await` -ing the results or by handling those results through :code:`callbacks`.

 Using :code:`await`
 -------------------